 Most stairlift manufacturers include installation in the cost of a stair lift, and they recommend against attempting to self-install, which could potentially be unsafe.
-Your total cost for the lift and professional installation will depend on the model you choose, whether have a curved or straight staircase, if it's indoors or outdoors, whether you additional weight capacity, and how many steps your staircase has.
+Your total cost for the lift and professional installation will depend on the model you choose, whether you have a curved or straight staircase, if it's indoors or outdoors, how many steps it has and more.

 What's in this cost guide?